SakethSampathVinay/hotel-booking-frontend/README.md

 # 🌐 EasyStay – User Frontend

-The **User Frontend** is the main interface of the EasyStay platform, where users can explore hotels, view details, make bookings, and manage their accounts.
-Built using Angular, it offers a smooth and secure booking experience with JWT-based authentication.
+The **User Frontend** is the main interface of the EasyStay platform, allowing users to explore hotels, view details, make secure bookings, and manage their account.
+Built with Angular, it ensures a smooth, responsive experience powered by a Flask backend.

 🔗 **Live App**: [https://easystay-snowy.vercel.app/](https://easystay-snowy.vercel.app/)